The Neighbors: Income

 NeighborhoodScout's research shows that this neighborhood has an income lower

-is a lower rate of childhood poverty than is found in 55.7%
+line, this neighborhood has a higher rate of childhood poverty than 63.4%

 The Neighbors: Occupations